Colorado Secure Savings Mandate – What you need to know

 • They cost a lot more to get the same amount of coverage as a term policy.

 • There are hidden fees.
 You can find them buried in the 8 pt. font 20+ page contract.
-Are you are up for some “light” reading?
+Are you up for some “light” reading?

 • These products pay big commissions to the insurance salesmen, which they do not have to disclose to you.